“In speaking of the angels he says, ‘He makes his angels spirits, and his servants flames of fire.’” (Hebrews 1:7)

 God’s angelic messengers are active in our midst, taking an interest in the affairs of men as they carry out God’s will.

-May each one of us be equally committed and active, as well, in carrying out His will.
+Therefore, may each one of us be equally committed and active in carrying out His will in whatever service we are called to.

 “Your kingdom come, your will be done, on earth as it is in heaven.”
 (Matthew 6:10)